JeffCX/shadow-force-audit-portfolio/README.md

 8. Is the admin role privilege consider as trusted or restricted?
 9. Is the code/contract expected to comply with any EIPs?

-Based on the answers we can discuss the effort needed, the payment amount and the timeline.
+Based on the answers we can discuss the effort needed, the payment amount, and the timeline.

 ## Security review result & fixes review

-After the time agreed upon has passed, the project will receive the security review report.
+After the agreed upon time has passed, the project will receive the security review report.
 The project has 14 days to apply fixes on issues found.
 Each issues should be fixed in a separate commit that has a message pointing to the issue being fixed.
 Then, a single iteration of a "fixes review" will be executed by me, free of additional charges, to verify your fixes are correct and secure.

 ### Important notes for the fixes review